 What Defines an Alcoholic?

-While the image of an "alcoholic" probably brings a certain picture to mind, there are actually five different types of alcoholics, NIAAA publishes.
+, NIAAA publishes.
 The chronic severe subtype actually only makes up about 9 percent of all alcoholics in the United States; however, this is likely what comes to mind when one thinks of an "alcoholic."
 They typically are middle-aged and began drinking young, often struggle with co-occurring psychiatric disorders, come from families of alcoholics, and often do other drugs as well.
 This subtype regularly seeks help for alcoholism, and they make up the greatest number of alcoholics in treatment.

 Other subtypes of alcoholism include: